jfxueX/Go/books/local/concurrency-in-go/ch03-gos-concurrency-building-blocks.md

 probably find yourself reaching for a goroutine sooner or later to assist in solving your problems.
 So what are they?

-Put very simply, a goroutine is a function that is running concurrently (remember: not necessarily in parallel\!) alongside other code.
+Put very simply, *a goroutine is a function that is running concurrently* (remember: not necessarily in parallel!) alongside other code.
 You can start one simply by placing the `go` keyword before a function:

 ```go